mlhartme/stool/client/documentation.md

 in the error message if you specify an unknown build argument.
 Build arguments are loaded from a properties file in the war.
 You can add additional argument or overwrite values by passing *key*`=`*value* arguments to the command.

-You can see the build argument actually used for an image with `stool app`.
+You can see the build argument actually used for an image with `sc app`.

 You can build a stage while it's running.
 In this case, specify `-restart` to stop the currently running image and that the newly build one.
-Or use `stool restart` after the build.
+Or use `sc restart` after the build.

 *keep* specifies the number of images that will not be exceeded for this application, default is 3.
 I.e. if you already have 3 images and run `build`, the oldest unreferenced image the will be removed.
 Unreferenced means it's not currently running in a container.

 [//]: # (include projectOptions.md)

-Note: This is a project command, use `stool help project-options` to see available [project options](#stool-project-options)
+Note: This is a project command, use `sc help project-options` to see available [project options](#stool-project-options)
 [//]: # (-)

 ## Stage Commands

 Most Stool commands are stage commands, i.e. they operate on one or multiple stages.
 Typical stage commands are `status`, `start`, and `stop`.
-All stage commands support the same stage options, see `stool help stage-options` for documentation.
+All stage commands support the same stage options, see `sc help stage-options` for documentation.

 ### stool-stage-options